Tribotronics: Mechanism

 As a fundamental info-tribotronic unit, contact electrification field-effect transistor (CE-FET) composed of a metal–oxide–semiconductor field-effect transistor (MOSFET) without top-gate electrode and a mobile layer is analyzed.
 Different from the conventional MOSFET, the externally applied gate voltage source is replaced by the mobile layer, which can vertically contact to and separate from the insulator layer by the external force.
 When the fluorinated ethylene propylene (FEP) film contacts with the insulator layer, the SiO_{2} has positive charges while the FEP has negative charges.
 When the mobile layer gradually separated, a positive inner gate voltage for the MOSFET is generated.
 Therefore, a depletion zone will be formed, which will decrease the channel width and thus the drain current.
-The CE-FET can be considered as the coupling of the MOSFET and TENG, in which the inner gate voltage can be generated and the carrier transport between drain and source can be tuned/controlled by the external contact instead of the conventional gate voltage.
+The CE-FET can be considered as the coupling of the MOSFET and the (triboelectric nanogenerator) TENG, in which the inner gate voltage can be generated and the carrier transport between drain and source can be tuned/controlled by the external contact instead of the conventional gate voltage.